mozilla/platform-status/features/web-assembly.md

 webkit_ref: WebAssembly
 ---

-*WebAssembly* is a low-level, portable, size- and load-time-efficient binary code format; designed to serve as a compilation target for the web.
+A low-level, portable, size- and load-time-efficient binary code format designed to serve as a compilation target for the Web.